KariAnne251/KariAnne.First.Site/getstarted.md

 If you named your project correctly and made an edit to the config file, your website should be ready in a minute or two at `https://YOURUSERNAME.github.io`.
 Every time you make a change to any file, your website will get rebuilt and should be updated in about a minute or so.
 Your website will be initialized with several sample blog posts and a couple other pages.

  </div>
-## The harder way (for advanced users)

-The instructions above explain how to use Beautiful Jekyll in the easiest way: by forking on GitHub.
-There are more [advanced installation methods](https://beautifuljekyll.com/getstarted/#install-steps-hard) that include either using GitHub Pages with remote themes, or using Ruby gems.
-They provide you with more control, but are only intended for advanced users.

-> Note: Beautiful Jekyll was primarily designed to be used as a GitHub theme, so you will not get any support if you use this theme via Ruby gems.

-# Plans

-Beautiful Jekyll is, and always will be, free.
-But if you want to remove the Beautiful Jekyll ad from your website, use a Dark Mode skin, access office hours, or simply support the development efforts, [check out the different plans](https://beautifuljekyll.com/plans).

-# Add your own content

-To add pages to your site, you can either write a markdown file (`.md`) or you can write an HTML file.
-It's much easier to write markdown than HTML, so that's the recommended approach ([here's a great tutorial](https://markdowntutorial.com/) if you need to learn markdown in 5 minutes).

-To see an example of a markdown file, click on any file that ends in `.md`, for example [`aboutme.md`](./aboutme.md).
-On that page you can see some nicely formatted text (there's a word in bold, a link, a few bullet points), and if you click on the pencil icon to edit the file, you'll see the markdown code that generated the pretty text.
-Very easy!

-In contrast, look at [`tags.html`](./tags.html).
-That's how your write HTML - not as pretty.
-So stick with markdown if you don't know HTML.

-Any markdown or HTML file that you create will be available on your website under `https://<yourusername>.github.io/<pagename>`.
-For example, if you create a file `about.md` (or `about.html`) then it'll exist at `https://<yourusername>.github.io/about`.

-Files you create inside the [`_posts`](./_posts) directory will be treated as blog entries.
-You can look at the existing files there to get an idea of how to write blog posts.
-Note the format of the blog post files - they must follow the naming convention of `YEAR-MONTH-DAY-title.md`.
-After you successfully add your own post, you can delete the existing files inside [`_posts`](./_posts) to remove the sample posts, as those are just demo posts to help you learn.

-# Customizing parameters for each page

-**One last important thing**: In order to have your new pages use this template and not just be plain HTML pages, **you must add [YAML front matter](https://jekyllrb.com/docs/front-matter/) to the top of each page**:

 ```